werf/werf/README.md

 - Build one image on top of another based on the same config.
 - Debugging tools for inspecting the build process.
 - Detailed output.

-### Publishing

-- Store images in one or multiple Docker repositories using the following naming patterns:
-  - `IMAGES_REPO:[IMAGE_NAME-]TAG` using `monorepo` mode.
-  - `IMAGES_REPO[/IMAGE_NAME]:TAG` using `multirepo` mode.
-- Different image tagging strategies:
-  - Tagging images by binding them to git tag, branch, or commit.
-  - Content-based tagging.

 ### Deploying